Effective Defense Against Serious Charges

 He has handled numerous high-profile drug cases for clients throughout Texas, including Houston, Dallas, McAllen, McKinney, San Antonio, Laredo and towns along the southern border of Texas.

 Mr. Rubino has had significant success getting acquittals or reduced charges for clients charged with participating in a criminal enterprise, drug smuggling of cocaine, heroin, marijuana, meth, ecstasy and other drugs, and other charges that often accompany drug crimes such as:

 - Money laundering

 What Are Felony Drug Offenses?

-You need an experienced drug crimes defense lawyer if you are facing criminal charges for a felony drug offense such as:
+Whether your case will be heard in federal court or state court, you need an experienced drug crimes defense lawyer if you are facing criminal charges for a felony drug offense such as: